StevenWeir038/Kennel39/README.md

 ### Minimised navigation
 The whole site uses a collapsable menu to save screen real estate on all resolutions.

+It occupies the whole screen to encourage the user to make a decision where to navigate to.

-Menu options change depending on whether or not the user is logged in.
+Menu options also change depending on whether or not the user is logged in.

 ![dynamic-menu-options-1](docs/readme/features/01-features-dynamic-menu-options-1.png "dynamic-menu-options-1")